DinghaiZ/3-prime-READS-plus/README.md

 8. Identify PASS reads and unique PASS reads using recorded information from the 5'T trimming step
 9. Cluster neighboring PASS reads in the genome to define poly(A) sites
 10. Generate summary statistics of read numbers
-11. Generate summary statistics of 5' T-stretch lengths
+11. Generate summary statistics of 5' T-stretch lengths in both PASS and nonPASS reads
 12. Create genome browser tracks for visualizing both PASS and nonPASS reads

 **[Part 2](https://github.com/DinghaiZ/3-prime-READS-plus/blob/master/projects/project_1/experiment_1/notebooks/Part-2.ipynb):**